NickMontelongo/Human-Factors-Bobcat-Bites/README.md

 #5) Implement Picture Linking system  EASY       X
 #6) Implement Flashing Messages EASY

+NOTE ON #1)
+-NEED to Connect Individual item results
+-Why do variables switch?
+-Guards for lack of results

 NOTE ON #4)
 Need to take pictures of places on campus